battyc/CodeEval/README.md

 ---
 **Detecting Cycles** - Detecting loops within a sequence.

+**First Non-Repeated Character** - Find the first non repeated character in a string.

+**Interrupted Bubble Sort** - Sort a list of elements.
+Partially.

 **Longest Lines** - Finding the 'N' longest lines within a file.

 **Mth to Last Element** - Determine the Mth to last element of a list.